Have I Drawn These S/D Zones Correctly?

 Your zones look mostly on point, but I’ve noticed a couple of things we need to tweak.

-First up, make sure your zones are hitting the candle highs and lows.
-Don’t leave any of the low or high sticking out; the zone should cover it all.
+First up, make sure your zones are hitting the candlestick highs and lows.
+Don’t leave any part of the low or high sticking out; the zone should cover it all.

 Look at my pic… it’ll give you a better idea.